come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/37/Mike_Cohn_2013-06-12.jpg/1280px-Mike_Cohn_2013-06-12.jpg" alt="Mike Cohn" height="350"/>](https://en.wikipedia.org/wiki/Mike_Cohn#/media/File:Mike_Cohn_2013-06-12.jpg) [<img src="https://agiletester.ca/wp-content/uploads/sites/26/2013/09/Lisa-Crispin-and-Janet-Gregory.jpg" alt="Lisa Crispin and Janet Gregory" height="350"/>](https://agiletester.ca/about-the-authors/)

-While there's still some debate about the perfect moment for auditing a project (before or after the code is published, I think audits should be performed when there is a release candidate ready to be deployed to mainnet, after you have performed extensive alpha and beta testing.
-I see room for auditing before the code has been published, but this would be more related to checking that the development process will lead to a high quality, properly tested release candidate, and to validate the bases of your project, than to perform a deep and thorough inspection of the codebase.
+While there's still some debate about the perfect moment for auditing a project (before or after the code is published), I think audits should be performed when there is a release candidate ready to be deployed to mainnet, after you have performed extensive alpha and beta testing.
+I see room for auditing before the code has been published, but in this case the audit would be more related to checking that the development process will lead to a high quality, properly tested release candidate, and to validate the bases of your project, than to perform a deep and thorough inspection of the codebase.

 # ✔️ Document